usnistgov/oscal-content/README.md

-# OSCAL Examples Source
+# OSCAL Examples

-This directory contains the source files for numerous OSCAL examples.
+This directory contains numerous OSCAL examples in XML, JSON, and YAML formats.

+Some examples are considered provisional "finished" versions of OSCAL catalogs and profiles; they are not authoritative but are intended as demonstrations of OSCAL.
+Other examples are works in progress.
+Each subdirectory within the examples directory clearly indicates the current status of its example files.

-**Automated:** The source for a given file is in one of the supported XML, JSON, or YAML formats.
-The Continuous Integration and Continuous Deployment (CI/CD) scripting automatically converts these content sources into the alternate formats.
-As a result, the example files, who's directories are located in the root directory of this repository, should not be modified.
-Instead, the source of the file should be edited here.
+These files are maintained by a Continuous Integration and Continuous Deployment (CI/CD) process that automatically converts source content into the alternate formats found in the many subdirectories of this repository.
+As a result, these example files should not be modified.
+Instead, the source of the file should be edited in the [src](src) subdirectories.

 The structure and contents of the examples directory are as follows: